Surplice

 A surplice (/'sɜːrplɪs/; Late Latin superpelliceum, from super, "over" and pellicia, "fur garment") is a liturgical vestment of Western Christianity.
 The surplice is in the form of a tunic of white linen or cotton fabric, reaching to the knees, with wide or moderately wide sleeves.

 It was originally a long garment with open sleeves reaching nearly to the ground.
 As it remains in the Western Christian traditions, the surplice often has shorter, closed sleeves and square shoulders.
 Anglicans typically refer to a Roman-style surplice with the Medieval Latin term cotta (meaning "cut-off' in Italian), as it is derived from the cut-off alb.
-English-speaking Catholics typically do not make the distinction between the two styles and refer to both as a "surplice".
+Some English-speaking Catholics may not make the distinction between the two styles and refer to both as a "surplice".

 Origin and variation

 It seems most probable that the surplice first appeared in France or England, from whence its use gradually spread to Italy [citation needed].
 It is possible that there is a connection between the surplice and the Gallican or Celtic alb, an ungirdled liturgical tunic of the old Gallican Rite, which was superseded during the Carolingian era by the Roman Rite.
 The founding of the Augustinian Canons in the second half of the eleventh century may have had a special influence upon the spread of the surplice.
 Among the Augustinian Canons the surplice was not only the choir vestment, but also a part of the habit of the order.

 The surplice originally reached to the feet, but as early as the 13th century it began to shorten, though as late as the 15th century it still fell to the middle of the shin, and only in the 17th and 18th centuries in Continental Europe did it become considerably shorter.
 In several localities it underwent more drastic modifications in the course of time, which led to the appearance of various subsidiary forms alongside the original type.
 For example: